Carl Martin Surf Tremolo Pedal Review

 Carl Martin wanted the pedal to sound authentic, so they build an amp with the tremolo circuit in it.
 Then, they tried to model the pedal’s input so that it behaved like the input of an old tube amp, thus faithfully recreating the sound.

 Build Quality: 8/10

-Carl Martin are well known for their excellence build quality and even though this pedal is one of their cheapest, the build is just as high as their other pedals.
+Carl Martin are well known for their excellent build quality and even though this pedal is one of their cheapest, the build is just as high as their other pedals.

 Controls and Features: 7/10

-The pedal has two controls.
-Speed and Depth.
-Speed controls how slow or fast the tremolo is and the depth controls how much effect is blended in to the sound.
+The pedal has two controls: Speed and Depth.
+The Speed knob controls how slow or fast the tremolo is.
+The depth knob controls how much effect is blended with the original guitar sound.

 Tones and Sounds: 7/10

 My favourite thing to do with tremolo pedals is to start with all controls at 12.
-This setting produces a middle of the road kinda tone which usable for most situations.
+This setting produces a middle of the road kind of tone which usable for most situations.
 I’d then tweak the rate control to match the song’s vibe.

 Overall: Carl Martin Surf Tremolo Pedal